MicrosoftDocs/windows-insider/wip/at-home/Active-Dev-Branch-Beta.md

 The Changelog represents everything new from all the builds from the Active Developmemnt Branch (RS_PRELEASE) released to the Fast ring.

+>[!NOTE]
+> This page includes everything noted as part of the "What's new" and "General changes & improvements" sections of the blog posts published for each build [on the Windows Blog](https://blogs.windows.com/windowsexperience/tag/windows-insider-program/) and does not contain other noted updates for Insiders, fixes, or known issues.

 ## Build 19569
 Windows 10 Insider Preview Build 19569 was released to the Fast ring on [2/20/2020](https://blogs.windows.com/windowsexperience/2020/02/20/announcing-windows-10-insider-preview-build-19569/).